Francis Irving: Career

 Irving was also a senior developer of PledgeBank.
-He collaborated again with Julian Todd to create 'The Straight Choice', a website (later renamed 'Election Leaflets') that archives election leaflets.
+He collaborated again with Julian Todd to create 'The Straight Choice', a website (later renamed Election Leaflets) that archives election leaflets.

-He was the Campaign Director of the Save Parliament campaign which opposed the Legislative and Regulatory Reform Bill.
+Irving served as campaign director of the Save Parliament campaign which opposed the Legislative and Regulatory Reform Bill.

-He was one of two people to suggest the winning idea of a site through which Freedom of Information Act requests could be made in a mySociety competition for ideas for public interest websites to build.
+Irving was one of two people to suggest the winning idea of a site through which Freedom of Information Act requests could be made in a mySociety competition for ideas for public interest websites to build.
 He was later to become the main developer of the site which was called WhatDoTheyKnow.
 Francis has won seven New Statesman awards for websites he has worked on.

+Iving has collaborated with Ben Goldacre at the Bennett Institute for Applied Data Science on a European Union (EU) clinical trials tracker and software for tracking retraction in academic publishing.
+He has previously worked for NC Graphics and Memrise.